 3. Travel somewhere new

 The planet we live on is nothing short of incredible, yet so many of us stay in one place our entire lives.
 Visiting new parts of the world can open your eyes to different cultures and lifestyles, allows you to see the beauty of the Earth and it’s fun too.
 Travel will always cost money but it can be done much more cheaply than you might think.
-Search for cheap deals on places like Groupon, or look at last minute promotions.
+Search for cheap deals on places like Groupon to look at last minute promotions or Dealsplanet where you can find voucher codes for hotels, flights and cottage bookings.
 You could go camping, hire an RV and go on a road trip or go backpacking- all make good budget options.
 You don’t even need to leave the country you live in, even just getting a bus or train and going somewhere you’ve never been can be a great experience.
 Whether you go alone or with someone you love, you can snap pictures and make memories, it’s something well worth doing before the year is out.

 Have you ever given much thought to just how lucky you are?
 It’s easy to focus on the negatives- we don’t have that much money in the bank, we don’t have the latest gadgets and technology and we don’t have the career of our dreams.
 But just having a roof over your head and food in your cupboards means you’re better off than a massive proportion of people in the world.
 Even if you don’t have much to give, you can always volunteer your time which can assist a charity in the great work that they do.
 Whether it’s a children’s hospital, homeless shelter or women’s refuge, why not consider helping out for an hour or so a week?
 Not only will this make a genuine difference but it allows you to see things from another perspective and can help you appreciate your life so much more.

 5. Rework your budget